illinois-impact/ece408_project/README.md

 | ece408-low  | 10000 (default) | 0.629  |
 | ece408-low  | 500 | coming soon... |

+To compute your score, I will compute the median team performance.
+Your performance will be converted to a number of standard deviations above/below that median.
+That value will be linearly mapped into the space of 0-25 to determine the ranking grade.

 ## Skeleton Code Description